 So is the answer always YES?

-If you’re already ready to buy a house, but feel paralyzed because of some doomsayers telling you it will be worthless, then ignore them.
+If you’re already ready to buy a house, but feel paralyzed because of some doomsayers telling you it will be worthless, then ignore the and buy.

 If you don’t want or need a house, but feel like buying one just because you should then think twice.
-Don’t walk into buying more than you need to make someone else happy.
+Home ownership isn’t all it’s cracked up to be so don’t walk into buying more than you need to make someone else happy.